Bible Meaning: The highland, exalted

 Syrian Antioch, the capital of the province, is one of the first major cities where early Christianity flourished (Acts 11:19 - 26).
 The city was the first place where the Apostle Paul's help was solicited to teach new believers.
 Antioch also marked the first time Barnabas and Paul worked together to spread the gospel and the location where the term Christian was originally used to denote those who believed Jesus was the Messiah.

-And the anger of the LORD was kindled against Israel, and he delivered them into the hand of Hazael king of Syria, and into the hand of Benhadad the son of Hazael, all their days.
+And the anger of the Lord was kindled against Israel, and he delivered them into the hand of Hazael king of Syria, and into the hand of Benhadad the son of Hazael, all their days.
+And Jehoahaz besought the Lord, and the Lord hearkened unto him: for he saw the oppression of Israel . . .

 And his (Jesus') fame went throughout all Syria: and they brought unto him all sick people that were taken with divers diseases and torments, and those which were possessed with devils, and those which were lunatick, and those that had the palsy: and he healed them.